lack3r/InspireMe/README.md

 ### Todo:
 1. Show a random quote each time instead of showing them sequentially
 2. Read quotes from a json file
-3. Add a play/mute symbol which plays a motivational sound in the background
+3. Add a play/mute icon and play a motivational sound in the background
 4. Add "created with love ..." on the bottom
-5. Find more beautuful colors and use them
+5. Find a few more beautuful colors and use them

 Copyright © 2016 Andreas Loizou <andreas .
 L .
 Loizou @ [gmail.com]>